American Viola Society Festival

 The University of Tennessee, Knoxville, TN

-Special Guest Artists to include: Jennifer Stumm, Victoria Chiang,Yizhak Schotten, Dmitri Murrath, Doris Preucil, Karen Ritscher, Ellen Rose, 2018 Primrose Winner Haesue Lee, the Nashville Symphony Viola Section, and more!
+Special Guest Artists include: Jennifer Stumm, Victoria Chiang, David Perry, Yizhak Schotten, Mathew Lipman, Dmitri Murrath, Doris Preucil, Karen Ritscher, Ellen Rose, 2019 Concert Artists Guild Competition winner Jordan Bak, 2018 Primrose Competition winner Haesue Lee, the Nashville Symphony Viola Section, violists of the Knoxville Symphony, and many more!

 Festival presenters will perform recitals and share research on a wide variety of viola repertoire and present workshops and masterclasses on viola pedagogy and technique.
-Confirmed performers and presenters include: Jacob Adams, Brian Alegant, Joelle Arnhold, Ruben Balboa, Ayn Balija, Barbara Beechey, Claudine Bigelow, Andrew Braddock, Kathryn Brown, Nils Bultmann, Sarah Cote, Anthony Devroye, Duo Prism (Loïc Abdelfettah, viola and Quentin Rebuffet, cello), Christina Ebersohl, Chris Farrell, Ralph Fielding, Christiana Fortune-Reader, Gwen Franz, Rachel White Galvin, Molly Gebrian, Daphne Gerling, Elias Goldstein, Joyce Chan Grabell, Lillian Green, Kimia Hesabi, William Johnston, Lauren Burns Hodges, Andrea Houde, Samara Humbert-Hughes, Sigrid Karlstrom, Nina Kiken, Michael Kimber, Davis King, Nina Bledsoe Knight, Jerzy Kosmala, Anna Krzyzak, Ricardo Kubala, Anne Lanzilotti, Myrna Layton, Hannah Levinson, Katherine Lewis, Angela Lois, Laura Marko, Katrin Meidell, Melissa Melendez, Eva Mondragon, Gabrielle Padilla, Pemi Paull, Diane Phoenix-Neal, Linda Piatt, Kathryn Plummer, Dwight Pounds, Wendy Richman, Rhonda Reagan, Ann Roggen, Julie Bamberger Roubik, Christine Rutledge, Conrad Sclar, Shizuka Duo (Hannah Rose Nicholas and Samuel Kelder), Kathryn Steely, Tom Tatton, Jacob Tews, Alexander Trygstad, Alicia Valoti, Lanson Wels, Lauretta Werner, Juliet White-Smith, Molly Wilkens-Reed, Gregory Williams, Rose Wollman, Laurel Yu, and Kristina Zeinstra.
+Confirmed performers and presenters include: Jacob Adams, Brian Alegant, Joelle Arnhold, Ruben Balboa, Ayn Balija, Barbara Beechey, Claudine Bigelow, Andrew Braddock, Kathryn Brown, Nils Bultmann, Philippe Chao, Sarah Cote, Anthony Devroye, Duo Prism (Loïc Abdelfettah, viola and Quentin Rebuffet, cello), Christina Ebersohl, Christopher Farrell, Ralph Fielding, Christiana Fortune-Reader, Gwen Franz, Misha Galaganov, Rachel White Galvin, Molly Gebrian, Daphne Gerling, Elias Goldstein, Joyce Chan Grabell, Lillian Green, Kimia Hesabi, William Johnston, Lauren Burns Hodges, Andrea Houde, Samara Humbert-Hughes, Sigrid Karlstrom, Nina Kiken, Michael Kimber, Davis King, Nina Bledsoe Knight, Jerzy Kosmala, Anna Krzyzak, Ricardo Kubala, Anne Lanzilotti, Myrna Layton, Hannah Levinson, Katherine Lewis, Angela Lois, Katrin Meidell, Melissa Melendez, Eva Mondragon, Gabrielle Padilla, Pemi Paull, Diane Phoenix-Neal, Linda Piatt, Kathryn Plummer, Dwight Pounds, Wendy Richman, Ann Roggen, Julie Bamberger Roubik, Christine Rutledge, Laura Manko Sahin, Conrad Sclar, Shizuka Duo (Hannah Rose Nicholas and Samuel Kelder), Sheronda Shorter and the Kentuckiana Viola Choir, Kathryn Steely, Tom Tatton, Jacob Tews, Alexander Trygstad, Alicia Valoti, Lanson Wels, Lauretta Werner, Juliet White-Smith, Molly Wilkens-Reed, Gregory Williams, Rose Wollman, Laurel Yu, Kristina Zeinstra, and more!

-Vendor Exhibits: Attendees will have the opportunity to explore instruments, bows, accessories, and sheet music from a variety of vendors throughout the course of the Festival!
+Vendor Exhibits: Attendees will have the opportunity to explore instruments, bows, accessories, and sheet music from a variety of vendors throughout the course of the festival!